 Fourthly, if you are unable to control the aggressive dog, keep it totally away and try that not even shorter interactions can occur.

-Lastly, Great Dane puppy’s aggression is not reduced at all with the steps mentioned above.
+Lastly, if your Great Dane puppy’s aggression is not reduced at all with the steps mentioned above.
 It is principle to hire a Great Dane dog trainer.
-In the meantime, decreasing the aggressive Dane’s exposure is the best way to circumvent any probable bad situation.
+In the meantime, decreasing the aggressive Great Dane exposure is the best way to circumvent any probable bad situation.